mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 tags: [scala, beginners]
 excerpt: "An introduction to the popular database library in Scala: Slick."
 ---
+_This article is written by Yadu.
+He loves to learn new languages, libraries and technologies whenever he gets time.
+He also loves writing Scala articles, especially for the new-comers to Scala._

 This is a beginner friendly article to get started with Slick, a popular database library in Scala.
 After following this post, you will be able to write scala code to communicate with database using SQL.

 This guide will explain